Zastupic/tools-py.e-cyanobacterium.org/README.md

 # Cyano-tools

-## Tools to analyze fluorescence, microscopy and spectroscopy data, as obtained in wet-lab measurements for algae, cyanobacteria and eventually for plants
+## Tools to analyze fluorescence, microscopy and spectroscopy data, as obtained by wet-lab measurements for algae, cyanobacteria and plants

-### The tools, available online (https://tools-py.e-cyanobacterium.org/), are designed to process data for the following methods:
+### The tools, available online (https://tools-py.e-cyanobacterium.org/), are designed to process the following data:
 - ***Fluorometry***
   - ***OJIP curves***
     - Shifting (to F<sub>0</sub>' and F<sub>P</sub>) and normalizing (between F<sub>0</sub>' and F<sub>P</sub>) the measured curves